 If the drug charges are felonies, M1 charges, domestic violence related misdemeanors or misdemeanors observed by a law enforcement officer, the Magisterial District Judge (MDJ) will issue an arrest warrant.
 For all other charges the MDJ will merely mail a summons to appear for a preliminary hearing or summary trial.

-The Preliminary Arraignment is the first court date a defendant must attend in a drug case.
+The Preliminary Arraignment is the first court date a defendant must attend in a Lehigh or Northampton County drug case.
 At the preliminary Arraignment the MDJ will set bail.
 If an arrest warrant has issued, this will occur prior to the preliminary hearing.
 If a preliminary hearing was scheduled via summons, the Preliminary Arraignment will occur simultaneous to the Preliminary Hearing.

 Preliminary Hearings are the first opportunity for the Defense to test the evidence the Commonwealth plans to bring against them in a drug case.
 While the burden the Commonwealth must meet at this level is very low, it is a critical stage of the defense because it allows for the opportunity to lay the strategic groundwork that may make or break a defense in the upper courts.
-You should never waive a preliminary hearing without an attorney.
+You should never waive a preliminary hearing in Lehigh or Northampton County without an an experienced drug charge attorney.

 Depending on the individual case, any of the following types of court hearings may occur after preliminary arraignment but before a trial: